ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ### Clean Up after DR Rehearsal at workgroup level
 {: #cl-up-wg-le}

-Once validation is complete, revert the rehearsal environment usingby running the following command:
+Once validation is complete, revert the rehearsal environment using by running the following command:

 ```
 ksysmgr cleanup workgroup -h